The Squirrels (Highland Falls, New York)

 The Squirrels is a historic estate located at Highland Falls in Orange County, New York.
 It was built about 1845 and is a two-story frame and clapboard structure with a multi-gabled roof.
 A two-story frame wing was added to the original farmhouse in 1857 and the house redesigned by architect Calvert Vaux.
-Also on the property is a one-story gatehouse with a mansard roof.
+Also on the property is a one-story gatehouse with a hipped roof.
 The estate was owned and the house expanded by John Bigelow (1817–1911).

 It was listed on the National Register of Historic Places in 1982.